privacyidea/privacyidea/doc/policies/webui.rst

 type: ``bool``

-When activated, the welcome dialog will be displayed after login if the user has no tokens assigned.
+When activated, a welcome dialog will be displayed if a user, who has no token assigned, logs in to the Web UI.
+The dialog is contained in the template ``dialog.no.token.html``.

 hide_welcome_info
 ~~~~~~~~~~~~~~~~~

 type: ``bool``

-If this checked, the administrator will not see the default welcome dialog anymore.
+If this is checked, the administrator will not see the default welcome dialog anymore.

 privacy_statement_link
 ~~~~~~~~~~~~~~~~~~~~~~